diamond-org/flask-diamond/etc/sphinx/documentation/project_initialization_and_scaffolding.rst

 - :ref:`diamond-project`
 - :ref:`diamond-app`

-Using mr.bob, a brief set of questions are used to populate the templates with variables.
+Using `mr.bob <http://mrbob.readthedocs.org/en/latest/>`_, a brief set of questions are used to populate the templates with variables.
 When you answer these questions, your choices are stored in a file called ``.mrbob.ini`` that is located in the root folder of your project.

 .. _diamond-project: